awsdocs/vm-import-export-user-guide/doc_source/vmimport-image-import.md

 aws ec2 import-image --description "My server VM" --disk-containers "file://C:\import\containers.json"
 ```

-The following is an example `containers.json` file\.
+The following is an example `containers.json` file that specifies the image using an S3 bucket\.

 ```
 [